cloudian/grafana/docs/sources/troubleshooting/send-panel-to-grafana-support/index.md

 1. Click the menu and select **More > Get help**.

-   Grafana opens a standalone support dashboard that contains the data you are sending to Grafana Labs Technical Support.
+   It opens a standalone support dashboard that contains the data you are sending to Grafana Labs Technical Support.

    If you enable iframes, the support dashboard includes the visualization that looks similar to the following image.